Front-Runners/Online-Salon-Appointments/README.md

 ## *Work flow*
 Customers and Practitioners can register their account through the Sign Up page.
 The email and mobile number should be unique.
-Passwords should meet minimum requirements are provided by the website.
+Passwords should meet minimum requirements as provided by the website.
+>For admins, the account will be registered by our backend team at Front Runners and the credentials will be shared seperately
+>Registered practitioners will be promoted as staff by our backend team at Front Runners

 Post signup, the user will get a verification mail.
 He will be able to login only after successfull mail verification.

 Once logged in, customer will be automatically redirected to the Apppointments page, where he can vew upcoming bookings, past bookings and also book a new appointment.